-I know “pickled chicken” sounds weird, but these Pickled Chicken Sandwiches will knock your socks off.
-Served up on a lettuce wrap with all your favorite chicken sandwich toppings (or even just some pickles and a mayo substitute while you’re on the autoimmune protocol), this makes for a fun and satisfying meal.
+I know “pickled chicken” sounds weird, but trust me when I say that these Pickled Chicken Sandwiches will knock your socks off.
+Served up on a lettuce wrap with all your favorite chicken sandwich toppings (or even just some pickles and a mayo substitute while you’re on the autoimmune protocol), they make for a fun and satisfying meal reminiscent of the fast-food chicken sandwiches you might have indulged in in the past.
+If you want a meal with slightly fewer dishes to clean up afterward, or just don’t like breaded chicken, skip the breading and grill the meat instead.

 - Lay the chicken breasts in a shallow, lidded baking dish and add the water, vinegar, salt, garlic, dill, and pepper.
 Refrigerate for 24 hours.